Jamming and flocking in the restricted active Potts model: Numerical Results

 In this segment, we present the results for $q=4$ state APM with MPS = 1.
-Following \cite{ALG}, we define $\gamma$ as the parameter that regulates the flipping where the flipping probability reads $\gamma\Delta t$.
-We can then define the P\'eclet number Pe as the following:
+Following Ref.~\cite{ALG} and Eq.~\eqref{flipeq}, $\gamma$ represents the flipping parameter with flipping probability $\gamma\Delta t$.
+We then define the P\'eclet number Pe as

-where $v=4 D \epsilon/3$ is the self-propulsion velocity in the hydrodynamic limit of the 4-state APM \cite{APM}.
-Now from Eq.~\eqref{peclet}, we get ${\rm Pe}=(4\epsilon/3)\sqrt{D/\gamma}$ for the lattice gas version of the 4-state APM.
-We notice that Pe is proportional to the self-propulsion parameter $\epsilon$.
-Therefore, for small Pe, diffusion dominates, and the effect of self-propulsion becomes negligible.
-The effect of self-propulsion activity becomes significant as Pe increases.
+where $v=4 D \epsilon/3$ is the self-propulsion velocity in the hydrodynamic limit of the four-state APM \cite{APM}, and we get ${\rm Pe}=(4\epsilon/3)\sqrt{D/\gamma}$.
+As Pe is proportional to $\epsilon$, for small Pe, diffusion dominates, and the effect of self-propulsion becomes negligible.
+Conversely, the effect of activity gets more and more pronounced as Pe increases.

-In Fig.~\ref{fig2}, we demonstrate the formation of a diagonally jammed band typical of this model.
-Initially, the active particles nucleate stable clusters (where domains of all the four states can be visible) and eventually coarsen and coalesce at later times ($t=10^5$) into a diagonally jammed bulk phase that stabilizes in a steady state, much like nucleation and spinodal decomposition in liquid-gas phase coexistence.
-A careful examination of this diagonal jamming pattern reveals that the right (upper) and left (lower) domain boundaries are formed by multiple opposite spin states ($e.g.$ for a diagonal band spanning from the bottom-right corner to the top-left corner, the right domain boundary is always formed by particles with $\sigma=3$ and 4 and the left domain boundary is formed by particles of $\sigma=1$ and 2).
+In Fig.~\ref{fig2}, snapshots demonstrate MIPS via the time evolution of the rAPM starting from a random initial configuration.
+Initially, the self-propelled particles (SPPs) nucleate stable clusters (where domains of all the four states can be visible) and coarsen and coalesce at later times ($t=10^5$) to phase separate into a diagonal solid phase that stabilizes in a steady state and a gas phase, a consequence of MIPS.
+A careful examination of the diagonal domain ($t=10^5$) reveals that the right (upper) and left (lower) domain boundaries are formed by multiple opposite spin states ($e.g.$ for a diagonal band spanning from the bottom-right corner to the top-left corner, the right domain boundary is always formed by particles with $\sigma=3$ and 4, and the left domain boundary is formed by particles of $\sigma=1$ and 2).
 A two-state variant of this model having $\sigma=1$ and 3 would result in a vertically jammed band~\cite{ALG} and a combination of $\sigma=2$ and 4 would result in a horizontally jammed band.
-Therefore, diagonal jamming in 4-state APM arises when the steady-state culminates into orthogonally directed clusters intercepted by oppositely directed clusters as exhibited in Fig.~\ref{fig2}.
+Therefore, the high-density diagonal band arises when the steady state culminates into orthogonally directed clusters intercepted by oppositely directed clusters.
+See the supplemental movie~\cite{SM}, which demonstrates the formation of a diagonal band (parameters: $\rho_0=0.45$, $\epsilon=2.7$, Pe = 113).